mathigon/textbooks/content/codes/content.md

 :::

-{.fixme} XXX came up with a way to change the letters of our alphabet into sequences of short and long XXX.
+---

-These could be transmitted
+Samuel Morse came up with a way to represent the letters of our alphabet by sequences of short beeps (dots) and long beeps (dashes).
+Each letter has a different sequence.

     .alphabet
       for letter, index in 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'.split('')